kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 Kora offers one clear answer.

-## Internal Platform Engineering Can Standardize Kora Cleanly
+## Internal Platform Engineering Can Standardize Kora Cleanly { #internal-platform-engineering }

 A company can still build an internal Kora ecosystem.
 For example: